 For those under 65, the number of Medicare beneficiaries with disabilities increases with each age group, with over half of the beneficiaries between 55 and 64 years old, and only 1 percent being 24 and younger.

-In Medicare’s latest count (2020), there were 561,029 beneficiaries with ESRD, accounting for less than 1% of the total number of Medicare enrollees, and 245,382 of them are under 65 making up 3% of the population under 65.
+In Medicare’s latest count (2021), there were 545,956 beneficiaries with ESRD, accounting for less than 1% of the total number of Medicare enrollees, and 245,382 of them are under 65 making up 3% of Medicare enrollees under 65.

 As the baby boomer generation continues to shift from private health insurance to Medicare, it’s projected that there will be 75 million people enrolled in the Medicare program by 2028.

 According to a 2022 report by health care and aging firm ATI, 11.5 million Medicare beneficiaries — 18% of people enrolled in Medicare — are dually eligible for Medicaid, which provides coverage for low-income individuals and individuals with disabilities.

 You’re allowed to enroll in both Medicare and Medicaid if you meet the requirements for the two programs.